What is 3D Modeling? A Brief Introduction and Uses

 What is 3D Modeling Used for?

 3D modeling is used for creating digital 3D representations of objects from scratch.
 It is used in industries such as gaming, animation, virtual reality, architecture, and product design.
 This gives great flexibility to the product engineers to perform several design iterations, which would otherwise cost a fortune if done on the actual product design.
-Modern 3D modeling also helps them to inspect the physical properties and limitations of a design without hampering any of its elements.
-Such control over technical details isn't possible with 2D rough sketches.

 Contact Us